 • Spices.
 In the mix we have sea salt, cumin, chili powder, cinnamon and just a dash of cayenne pepper.

-Then, of course, there are the toppings.
-I recommend drizzling some olive oil on top of the dip, and then sprinkling it with smoked paprika, plus maybe a sprinkle of chopped fresh parsley and pumpkin seeds.
+I like to garnish with a drizzle of olive oil on top of the dip, and then sprinkling it with smoked paprika, plus maybe a sprinkle of chopped fresh parsley and pumpkin seeds.
 But the sky’s the limit with other toppings you could add!
 Toasted pine nuts, chopped roasted red peppers, and everything bagel seasoning are a few of my other faves.

 Variations

 Pumpkin hummus is a fun twist on traditional hummus.
 I love the added nutrients and the addition of spices that make the flavor so unique!
-Here are some variations to make this pumpkin hummus just the way you like it!
+Here are some variations to make this recipe just the way you like it!

 • Beans.
 The traditional beans used for hummus are chickpeas or garbanzo beans, but you can use a white bean if needed.
 Great northern beans, white chili beans, or even pinto beans work!